soham4038/Face-Detection-Android/README.md

-# CameraXbasic

-CameraXbasic aims to demonstrate how to use CameraX APIs written in Kotlin.
+# FaceDetection using Camerax and MLKit

+Uses CameraX APIs and MLKit to detect faces.
+Uses cameraFragment of CameraX sample code with MLKit

 ## Build